robertmaxwilliams/mastml-weekly/week-1.md

 - Try to modify example `.conf` file, but we got errors
 - Try to run unit tests (Ryan says not to worry about it, he's still developing that stuff)
 - Make our branch, luke-max
-- update the readme
+- Update the readme

 ### Thursday

-- studied Wasserman's All of Statistics
+- Studied **Wasserman's** _All of Statistics_
+- Ran classification examples for  tensorflow and keras in a jupyter notebook

 ## Current goals: